 General checklist

-These websites which will provide insight into what to arrange, when and information about living in The Netherlands:
+These websites will provide insight into what to arrange, when and information about living in The Netherlands:

 The tuition fee depends per situation.
 If you have a bank account with an IBAN number in a SEPA country, the payment of your tuition fees can be arranged via Studielink.
 If you are not from a SEPA country, you need to pay by bank transfer in one go.
 Please find more information about paying for your education here.